Skip to main content Skip to navigation

 Arrays and strings

-Class inheritance: Dynamic binding; Multiple inheritance; Interfaces and abstract classes.
+Class inheritance: Dynamic binding; Multiple inheritance; Interfaces, abstract classes and generics.

 Design, construction and testing